Polynomial Chaos-based Stochastic Model Predictive Control: An Overview and Future Research Directions

-where $\mathbbm{1}$ is the indicator function.
-The complexity of the underlying optimization significantly increases due to the non-smoothness of the indicator function and the max operator $c$, which can be addressed by employing a moment-based approximation of \eqref{e:jcc} \cite{Mesbah_IJRNC_2017}.
+where $\mathbbm{1}$ is the indicator function and $\st_t^{(i)}$ represents $i^{\text{th}}$ sample of the state $\st_t$.
+The complexity of the underlying optimization significantly increases due to the non-smoothness of the indicator function and the max operator $c$, which can be addressed by employing a moment-based approximation of \eqref{e:jcc} \cite{2017_Mesbah_IJRNC}.

-The constraint $\st_t \in \mathcal{X}$ will be satisfied with probability larger than $\beta$ if an ellipsoid around the mean $\st_t$ is within the set $\mathcal{X}$ with probability $\beta$.
-For an ellipsoid $\varepsilon_r \Let \{x \mid x\transp \Sigma^{-1} x \leq r^2 \}$, it can be shown that $\PP [\st_t \in \mathcal{X}] > \PP [\st_t \in \mu_t \oplus \varepsilon_r] = \PP [(\st_t - \mu_t)\transp \Sigma_t^{-1} (\st_t - \mu_t) \leq r^2]= \beta$, provided $\mu_t \oplus \varepsilon_r \subset \mathcal{X}$.
-Here $r$ is considered as a tuning parameter such that the condition on probability is satisfied and then the second deterministic condition can be written in terms of Mahalanobis distance by using the hyperplane representation of the set $\mathcal{X}$.
+The constraint $\st_t \in \mathcal{X}$ will be satisfied with probability larger than $1-\beta$ if an ellipsoid around the mean $\st_t$ is within the set $\mathcal{X}$ with probability $1-\beta$.
+For an ellipsoid $\varepsilon_r \Let \{x \mid x\transp \Sigma^{-1} x \leq r^2 \}$, it can be shown that $\PP [\st_t \in \mathcal{X}] > \PP [\st_t \in \mu_t \oplus \varepsilon_r] = \PP [(\st_t - \mu_t)\transp \Sigma_t^{-1} (\st_t - \mu_t) \leq r^2]= 1-\beta$, provided $\mu_t \oplus \varepsilon_r \subset \mathcal{X}$.
+Here $r$ is considered as a tuning parameter such that the condition on probability is satisfied and then the second deterministic condition can be written in terms of Mahalanobis distance by using the hyperplane representation of the set $\mathcal{X}$ \cite[Lemma 1]{2017_Mesbah_IJRNC}.

 In the remaining section, we will first present linear and nonlinear systems with full state measurements and at the end we will discuss about the filtering techniques for the incomplete and imperfect measurements.